Anuj5642/Predicting-Life-Expectancy/readme.md

-[Note: The UI and NodeJs integration is pending will update soon]
+[Note: The UI and Node-Red integration is pending will update soon]

 ### Project schedule:
    1. Understanding what to do in the above-given Predicting Life Expectancy Project